KingRaver/A-New-Paradigm/README.md

 ## Usage

-Run the bot:
+Run the agent:
 ```bash
 python3 ethbtc_correlation_bot.py
 ```

-The bot will:
+The agent will:
 1. Initialize and log in to Twitter
 2. Fetch cryptocurrency data from CoinGecko
 3. Generate market analysis using Claude